Match of the Century (1953 England v Hungary football match): Post match analysis and discussion

 The result was largely determined by tactical naïveté from the English manager and players.
-When playing the WM formation, the defending centre half would traditionally mark the opposition's centre forward—usually whoever was wearing the number 9 shirt.
-In the game, England centre half Harry Johnston found himself marking Hidegkuti—who was effectively operating as a midfielder.
+When playing the WM formation, the defending centre-half would traditionally mark the opposition's centre forward – usually whoever was wearing the number 9 shirt.
+In the game, England centre-half Harry Johnston found himself marking Hidegkuti – who was effectively operating as a midfielder.
 This meant that Johnston was constantly drawn out of position, allowing the rest of the Hungarian team to exploit the space.
-England were also undone by the use of Kocsis and Puskás as strikers—as these two were wearing numbers 8 and 10 respectively, England thought they were inside forwards.
-This in turn led to uncertainty about who should mark them—and to further confuse the English players, the Hungarian forwards were continually swapping positions, confusing the inflexible English defence.
+England were also undone by the use of Kocsis and Puskás as strikers – as these two were wearing numbers 8 and 10 respectively, England thought they were inside forwards.
+This in turn led to uncertainty about who should mark them – and to further confuse the English players, the Hungarian forwards were continually swapping positions, confusing the inflexible English defence.
 The England team were largely drawn out of position because their defenders were marking whoever was wearing a particular number, instead of marking the player who was playing in a particular area.

-In addition, the England team members were not used to playing together as a team on a regular basis, whilst the Hungarians had the benefit of 4 years' playing together at a club and international level.
+In addition, the England team members were not used to playing together as a team on a regular basis, whilst the Hungarians had the benefit of four years' experience of playing together at a club and international level.
 The fitness of the Hungarians in comparison to the English players was notable; Pat Ward-Thomas of The Guardian commented, "...the immense advantage of playing together so often, superior fitness (the Hungarians always looked finer athletes with their poised, beautifully balanced movements), and extraordinary understanding was obvious."

 The Guardian newspaper report of the game was representative of the impact that Hungary's style of play had made: "The English team was competent by British standards except at inside forward, but on the evidence of this afternoon this standard will not long be good enough for England to retain her position in the high places of the football world.
 The essential difference lay in attack, where none of the English forwards except Matthews approached the speed, ball control, and positional play of the Hungarians, which were as near perfect as one could hope to see."